GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Inheritance
 Inheritance is an act of superclass (base class) providing attributes and methods to derived subclass (child class).
-When the same name of attributes and methods exists on both superclass and subclass, attributes and methods from superclass are overridden by subclass's.
+When the same name of attributes and methods exists in both superclass and subclass, the superclass is overridden by the subclass.

 ```python
 # CREATING SUPERCLASS